Skip to main content

 • The Snow Report

 Let us introduce you to our snow reporters, Joe and Mario.
 Both have hundreds of ski days at Big Sky, and they’re here to let you in on their secrets.
-Every morning, they take a look at the weather and overnight snowfall and bundle it into an informative report for guests to learn from.
-Whether you’re here for a week or taking a day trip from Bozeman, you won’t want to miss out on their commentary.
+Every morning, look at the weather and overnight snowfall and bundle it into an informative report.

 Even if you know the mountain like the back of your hand, we recommend downloading the Big Sky App.
 It has all the trail maps pre-loaded, and it also has up-to-date lift and trail status, so you can check what’s open before heading to a new spot.